yashs662/rust_kanban/README.md

 - [ ] While adding a new tag show a list of existing tags to choose from (like a context menu) (require multiple popups to be implemented)
 - [ ] Optimize logger to handle high volumes of logs (app becomes sluggish when there are a lot of logs)
 - [ ] Make configuration for integer values more user-friendly (e.g. when changing the number of columns in the kanban board)
-- [ ] Add a date picker for the date field
 - [ ] Improve error handling by implementing best practices
 - [ ] Implement animations for UI elements
 - [ ] Implement a way to sync with other services like notion